 If you are interested in learning more about air piloted valves or understanding how you can implement better solutions into your systems, we are here to help.
 Contact us anytime for additional information.

-Kalamazoo, MI – While o-rings and sealing components made from other elastomers are prone to failure when exposed to caustic and hazardous media, FFKM (perfluoroelastomer) offers near-universal chemical compatibility.
+While O-rings and sealing components made from other elastomers are prone to failure when exposed to steam, caustic and hazardous media, FFKM (perfluoroelastomer) offers near-universal chemical compatibility.

-With superior inert properties, FFKM resists extreme volume swell when exposed to more than 1,800 chemicals, solvents and plasmas, including:
+With superior inert properties, FFKM resists volume swell when exposed to more than 1,800 chemicals, solvents, and plasmas, including:

-FFKM elastomers can withstand the harshest conditions, including environments such as those found in medical applications where aggressive agents are used for sterilization and semiconductor manufacturing where oxygen plasma is present.
+FFKM elastomers can withstand the harshest conditions, including those found in medical applications where aggressive agents and/or steam are used for sterilization and semiconductor manufacturing where oxygen plasma is present.

 - Excellent chemical resistance (best in class, similar to PTFE)